SingleValue

 If label and value are empty the trend direction icon will be hidden.

-prop accepts one of the following values: upward
+prop accepts one of the following values: upward, downward, and neutral.

-prop is used to set the trend value.
-The value
+The value prop is used to set the trend value.
+The value prop accepts a

 numeric value.